-Here are some tips to help you take gorgeous cake photography.
+Here are eight tips to help you take gorgeous cake photography.

-It’s only true when you don’t know how to shoot with artificial light, which can be quite complex and requires expensive gear.
+Most food photographers actually work with artificial light, but it can be quite complex and requires expensive gear.

-If you have done any photography at all, then you have worked with natural light.
-It takes only a few simple tricks to make the light work for you when shooting cake pictures.
+Natural light is the best option when you’re new to photographing food.
+Or if you don’t have a lot of experience with flash.
+It takes only a few simple tricks to make the natural light work for you when shooting cake photographs.

-- Use a diffuser, or a translucent material or curtain as a diffuser.
+Use a diffuser or translucent material as a diffuser.
+A curtain can get you fantastic results.
 This will soften any harsh light or sunshine coming through the window.
 You’ll avoid hard shadows on the cake.
 If it’s a cloudy day, you might not need a diffuser.

 Having good quality light to work with is not enough.
 You also need to work with the light in the right direction.

-There are three types of light direction you can work with in food photography: side lighting, backlighting, and side backlighting.
+There are three types of lighting direction you can work in food photography: side lighting, backlighting, and side backlighting.